 Teaching responsibilities: Foundations of Biological Inquiry, Cell Bio and Biochem, Molecular Biology of Gene Expression, and Biology Seminar

 - 1. Regulation of gene expression in the yeast Saccharomyces cerevisiae - 2.
 Mechanisms and regulation of RNA processing - 3.
-Coordination of RNA splicing with chromatin remodeling and transcription - 4.
-Co-Director, Faculty-Student Scholarly and Creative Collaborative Activity - 5.
-GradS (Graduate Studies Club) advisor
+Coordination of RNA splicing with chromatin remodeling and transcription

 Donald Lovett lovett@tcnj.edu